Curated OER

 Bullying-Role Play

 Students investigate the effects of bullying.
-In this character education lesson, students role play various situations and discuss how to resolve them properly.
+In this character education lesson plan, students role play various situations and discuss how to resolve them properly.

 Curated OER